utsav0/daily-dev-tips/src/pages/posts/getting-started-with-the-html-canvas.md

 ---

 My confession: I've never used canvas before this article.
-I just have a cool idea in my head, which needs Canvas, so why not document my explorations using the `HTML` canvas element.
+I have a fantastic idea in my head, which needs Canvas, so why not document my explorations using the `HTML` canvas element?

-`<canvas>` is an `HTML` element which can be used to draw graphics via `JavaScript`.
+`<canvas>` is an `HTML` element used to draw graphics via `JavaScript`.

 It can do quite a lot of cool things, including;